Bruin-Dev/Intelygenz/docs/CREATE_NEW_MICROSERVICE.md

 ## 2. Create our new microservice folder

 We can start working on our new microservice based on an existing one.
-It depends if is a `capability`(bridges) or a `use case`.
+It depends on if is a `capability`(bridges) or a `use case`.
 Select one or other depends on what are you developing.
 For example let's copy a capability "bruing-bridge" and paste in the root of the repo to change his name to "new-bridge". from this moment you can start to develop and do your tests locally.
 Every microservice must have the following directory structure:

 ````
 new-bridge